plausible/docs/docs/embed-dashboard.md

 Click the "**Create shared link**" button and your new shared link will be displayed.

-:::tip Make sure to keep the password field blank
-It's technically not possible to embed a password-protected dashboard.
+:::info Make sure to keep the password field blank It's technically not possible to embed a password-protected dashboard.
 When you try to embed a password-protected dashboard, the browser will show a "refused to connect" error message
 :::